 The how to guide for first time gardeners

-Guide for first time gardeners You've done it!
+You've done it!
 After all of those years living in the little one bedroom in the city centre you've decided to take a step back from city life and move into the 'burbs.
 Now you've got that thing you always dreamed off during those sleepless city nights; a garden of your own.
-But hold your horses there a little, there may just be a little bit more to this than you imagine.
+But hold your horses there a little, there may just be a little bit more to this than you imagine. |

 Understand Your Garden: